 Check out my DUI Video

 If you desire to gather more information about drunk driving laws in Michigan, please visit this link provided by the Michigan Secretary of State.
+This link will provide you with additional information that you may find useful!

 Our Criminal Defense Lawyers in West Michigan Proudly Serve: Kent County, Ottawa County, Allegan County, Ionia County, Barry County, Berrien County, Mason County, Manistee County, Mecosta County, Oceana County, Muskegon County, Montcalm County, Newaygo County, Kalamazoo County, Lake County, Van Buren County, and the City of Grand Rapids, Michigan.